Challengermode/OpenTransit/documentation/docs/concepts/topology.md

 So in OpenTransit, **Topology is the broker’s internal configuration, and also the Configuration of how the Application (via OpenTransit) interacts with the broker.**

-However, when we want to mean only in broker's context, we will use the term 'Broker's Underlying Topology' throughout the doc.
+However, when we want to mean only in broker's context, we will use the term 'Broker's Internal Topology' throughout the doc.